d0sboots/PerfectTower/README.md

 If *nothing shows up* when you press P (and the AI overlay is on), you may not have the `boots.d0s` special software.
 You can acquire it by turning on the debug overlay (F2) and then crashing the AI.
 The script includes a "crash the AI" function for this purpose - press P twice quickly.

 It should take a second or two to draw the whole map.
 Much longer than that indicates an issue with turbo exec.

+## Adventure AI
+This is an updated version of leon.adventure AI.\
+You can find the AI [here](https://github.com/d0sboots/TPTAdventure#arcade-adventure-full-auto-script)

 ## Timed Task Looping
 Do you constantly find yourself forgetting to check the Trading Post, or the Museum?
 This is the script for you!